vtexdocs/dev-portal-content/docs/guides/Integration-Guides/payments-integration-guide/google-pay-processing-information-for-payment-providers-and-anti-fraud.md

 No. The card CVV is sent in certain FPAN-type transactions.
 DPAN payment transactions don't require the card CVV number.

-> ℹ️ Transactions processed in subscription or recurring operations also don't use the card CVV.
+> ℹ️ Transactions processed in subscription or recurring operations do not use the card CVV as well.

 ## 4. How can I simulate a DPAN test transaction?